 top of page

-ABOUT ME
+ABOUT US

 THE DESIGNER

 Hello friends!
 My name's Mary but most people call me MRO or Dr. MRO.
 I'm a literary historian who specializes in the Middle Ages.
 It just so happens that I really love crocheting and knitting too, and I decided to marry two of my passions -- crafting and medieval studies!
 My journey into indie yarn dyeing started after being overwhelmed by academic life compounded by regular stresses and our world falling apart.
-I've pivoted out of academia because the stresses were taking their toll on my body and brain.
+I've pivoted out of academia because the stresses were taking their toll on my body, health, and brain.

 My crocheting and knitting journey began as a way to take my mind off of life's pressures.
 As a kid I liked doing things like needle work and painting but resources weren't always available in my neighborhood to take up things like crocheting and knitting.
 So, I came to fiber arts a little later than some, but got hooked (pun intended) immediately.
 The feel of soft yarn in my hands, and being able to create things for others has been therapeutic.